Caruso

 Reservations are mandatory and can be confirmed no more than 14 days prior booking’s date.
 Credit card is required to guarantee the booking and late cancellation fee apply.
 On certain dates deposit of € 30,00 per person or full prepayment is required to guarantee the reservation and in case of late cancellation* or no-show deposit is not refundable.

-*cancellation policy may vary on certain dates, please carefully read cancellation policy before confirm a reservation
+*cancellation policy may vary on certain dates, please carefully read cancellation policy before confirm a reservation.
+We regret to inform you that pets are not allowed.

 On the evening of December 30th 1901, Enrico Caruso, as yet unknown, was asked to perform as the tenor in the splendid San carlo theatre in the opera “L’Elisir d’Amore” .
 Unfortunately for Enrico, l’Elisir had a bitter taste when the public audibly voiced its disapproval.
 However, after the public failure of that unfortunate evening of December 30th 1901 Caruso’s pride as man and artist led him to swear never to sing again in his native city, a promise which he kept until his death.
 But his love for Naples and nostalgia brought him back, like a lover who has been neglected or betrayed but feels even more attracted to his loved one.The evenings always ended with a Neapolitan song or two.
 He usually sang “Mamma mia che vuo’ sapé” and ” ‘O sole mio”; after tying a friendship with Gabriele D’Annunzio, he ended this little repertoire with ” ‘A vucchella”.
 Although he kept his promise never to perform again in Naples, Caruso was Neapolitan through and through: not the Naples of culture and art but of popularity and folklore.
 All emigrants had to visit both San Gennaro and Don Enrico on their arrival and departure…Another of Caruso’s passions was for food , especially Neapolitan, which he said was the most fragrant, the simplest and the cheapest in the world.
 He was proud of his role in helping the best Neapolitan pizza makers and cooks make their move to New York, by helping set up a business in “Little Italy”.
 He hoped to create a corner of his beloved Partenope there , and helped the rise to fame of macaroni from the Amalfi coast, pasta from Gragnano, Torre Annunziata and Torre del Greco, as well as the extra-virgin olive oil from the hills around Sorrento and world reknown San Marzano tomatoes.
 These products began to penetrate the American markets and some credit is due to the singer who had advertising contracts with a number of firms.
 Decades later, Enrico Caruso could be described as the most famous ambassador ever of this regional gastronomy.
 His passion for the cuisine of his native region went hand in hand with his skills as a cook: he was often found in the kitchens of Italian restaurants in Brooklyn.
 He would invite friends to his great villa to show off his culinary prowess, encouraged by the applause of his entourage.
 The dish which was most appreciated by his Italo-American friends was “Bucatini alla Caruso“: